 Now that Recruitment has officially kicked off for the 2016-2017 academic year, make sure to sign up for our Master Recruiting Lists.
 Through this list, students will receive invitations throughout the semester to attend specific organizational events.
 Also, any student interested in potentially receiving a bid in the spring MUST be on the Master List by January 10, 2017.

 The Greek community is self-governed with Greek Council serving as the governing body for all social fraternities and sororities.
-There are several student-run sub-committees of Greek Council that oversee many aspects of Greek Life: Recruitment, New Member Orientation, Standards of Excellence, Judicial Committee, Service, and Campus-wide Programming.
+There are several student-run sub-committees of Greek Council that oversee many aspects of Greek Life: Greek Life Unity Nights, Alumni Leadership & Lunch series, the Alumni Weekend Greek Carnival, community-wide service projects, creation of the University Safer Parties Initiative (SPIn), and more.
+Sub-committees are an opportunity for students to develop leadership skills in a real-world, tangible context.

 Formed from the rich history of each individual organization, the Greek Alumni Advisory Council (GAAC) was formed in 2009-2010 to promote, maintain, and sustain the well-being of the Greek community at Trinity University.
 GAAC works closely with the Trinity University Alumni Association (primarily through the National Alumni Board Fraternity and Sorority Committee) to foster a close-knit environment for all Greek members.